2026 Women's European Water Polo Championship: Venue

-Similar to 2016, the Štark Arena was to be used for the entire competition before their withdrawal.
+Similar to 2016, the Štark Arena (now Belgrade Arena) was to be used for the entire competition before their withdrawal.
 When Funchal was confirmed as the new hosts, the Olympic Swimming Pool Complex was also announced as the venue for competition.
 The facility was built in 2004 and has recently hosted some Aquatics events, including the 2022 World Para Swimming Championships, 2024 World Para Swimming European Open Championships and the 2025 European Artistic Swimming Championships.